adrienv1520/safe-regex-cli/README.md

 ### Command line

 - detect an unsafe regex

   `$ safe-regex string`

   Example :
   `$ safe-regex '(a+){10}'`

 - get a report on each file of a directory

   `$ safe-regex dir`

   Example :
   `$ safe-regex src/js`

 - get a report on one file

   `$ safe-regex file`

   Example :
   `$ safe-regex src/js/app.js`)}

 - watch a directory or a file and get live reports

   `$ safe-regex dir|file -w|-watch`

   Examples :

   ```
   $ safe-regex src/js/app.js -watch
   $ safe-regex src/js -w
   ```

-- limit option : number of allowed repetitions in the entire regular expressions found (default 25) `$ safe-regex dir|file -limit|-l number`
+- limit option : number of allowed repetitions in the entire regular expressions found (default 25)

+  `$ safe-regex dir|file -limit|-l number`

   Example :

   ```
   $ safe-regex src/js/app.js -limit 50
   $ safe-regex src/js -l 35 -w
   ```

-- Note : the first argument must be a string (regex) or a path to a directory or a file.
+- Note: the first argument must be a string (regex) or a path to a directory or a file.
 Other arguments can be combined with no sorting requirements.

 ### Node module